top of page

 What to look for when comparing variable rate home loans

-• Interest rate: The interest rate is the percentage you pay on the amount borrowed, and it’s crucial to compare rates across different lenders.
+The interest rate is the percentage you pay on the amount borrowed, and it’s crucial to compare rates across different lenders.
 A lower interest rate means lower monthly repayments and less interest paid over the loan term.
 Check to see whether the rate is introductory or standard, as some lenders offer lower rates initially to attract new customers, but then increase after 6 or 12 months.

-• Fees and charges: Look at all associated costs, including application fees, annual fees, and early repayment fees.
+Look at all associated costs, including application fees, annual fees, and early repayment fees.
 Some loans might have lower interest rates but higher fees (hint: the comparison rate will indicate the loan’s overall cost).
 Getting to know these fees helps you work out the true cost and avoid any surprises.

-• Features and flexibility: Evaluate the features offered with the loan, such as the ability to make extra repayments, a redraw facility, or an offset account.
+Evaluate the features offered with the loan, such as the ability to make extra repayments, a redraw facility, or an offset account.
 These features can provide great benefits by allowing you to pay off your loan faster or reduce the amount of interest you pay.

-• Loan terms and conditions: Review the fine print on your loan, including any limitations or restrictions on any features that are included.
+Review the fine print on your loan, including any limitations or restrictions on any features that are included.
 For example, you may have an annual limit on how much extra you can pay into your loan.

-• Customer service and lender reputation: Consider the lender’s customer service quality by checking reviews and ratings (even awards) to ensure it’s reliable and responsive.
+You might also want to consider the lender’s customer service quality by checking reviews and ratings (even awards) to ensure it’s reliable and responsive.
 Good customer service can make managing your loan easier and more pleasant, especially if you need assistance or have questions.

 FAQs about variable rate home loans